MicrosoftDocs/dynamics-365-project-operations/articles/expense/set-up-mileage.md

 Mileage rate tiers can be set up by going to **Expense Management** > **Setup** > **General** > **Expense categories** > **Mileage** > **Category setup**.

-In version 10.0.18 of Dynamics 365 Finance, mileage rate tier setup has been updated for a better experience.
-After you upgrade to 10.0.18, review the recommendations to proceed.
+*After you upgrade to 10.0.18, if your Organization uses mileage expense category, please consider enabling the mileage feature after reviewing the design changes below.*

 The new design of mileage rate tiers impacts how the value in the **Quantity** field is processed.
 Prior to the release of 10.0.18, the value in the **Quantity** field was considered to be the lower limit.
 When accumulation crossed that value, the corresponding rate was used.
 As of 10.0.18, the value in the **Quantity** field is considered the upper limit.
 The corresponding rate is used when mileage accumulation is less than the value in the **Quantity** field.
 The new model for mileage tiers helps with consistency across mileage tiers and better usability.